ff13dfly/W3OS/service/IMGC/README.md

     }
   ```

-- Share the Anchor to other server, the server can vertify the SS58 account.
+- Share the Anchor to other server, the server can vertify the SS58 account from the Anchor Network, not the data from another server.

 ### Random data